lsst-dm/diffimTests/shootout.md

 ## Necessary ingredients for the shoot-out:

 1. A function which can create simulated pairs of simple images (template and science images) with specificed numbers of point-sources of varying flux (one of which can be variable between the two images) and signal-to-noise, and with PSFs of varying shape.
 All PSFs are Gaussian, but they may be elongated in either axis, and rotated.
 PSFs may additionally be spatially varying, and their centroids may be offset between the two images.
-2. A "clean-room" pure-python method that can apply A&L image subtraction to these simulated images, including both pre-filtering and decorrelation.
+2. A "clean-room" pure-python method that can apply A&L image subtraction to these simulated images, including pre-filtering *or* decorrelation (see *Note* below).
 3. A "clean-room" pure python method that can apply the ZOGY algorithm to these simulated images.
 It can do so either completely in Fourier space, or by only computing kernels in Fourier space and then convolving the images in real (image) space.
 It can also compute the ZOGY matched-filtered image $S$ and its corrected version $S_{corr}$.
-4. A wrapper that performs the LSST-stack (`ip_diffim`) version of A&L on the simulated images, with pre-filtering (pre-convolution of the science image with its PSF) *or* decorrelation.
-(Unlike the clean-room implementation described above, currently for this one, decorrelation with pre-filtering does not work.)
+4. A wrapper that performs the LSST-stack (`ip_diffim`) version of A&L on the simulated images, with pre-filtering (pre-convolution of the science image with its PSF) *or* decorrelation (see *Note* below).

+*Note: Currently for both implementations of A&L, decorrelation with pre-filtering does not work.*

 A comparison of the three different implementations (actually, four) is shown in Cell[30] of [this notebook](https://github.com/djreiss/diffimTests/blob/master/25.%20Compare%20basic%20ZOGY%20and%20ALCZ%20with%20preconvolution-final.ipynb), and in the figure below, for an example when the template's PSF is wider than that of the science image.
 Both A&L image differences are computed with the decorrelation "afterburner" enabled.